 2. Traffic quality

-Before we talk about traffic quality, we need to understand where does push traffic comes from.
+Before we talk about traffic quality, we need to understand where push traffic comes from.
 Whenever someone clicks the ‘Allow’ button on the ‘Show notifications’ dialog box, a new push subscriber is born.
 In theory, this guarantees a high quality of traffic, because this person has already proved their interest in receiving offers by performing an action.
-But between ‘theory’ and ‘reality’ there is a huge gap filled with various tricks that push ad networks like to use to fool advertisers.
+But between ‘theory’ and ‘reality’, there is a huge gap filled with various tricks that publishers (unbeknown to ad networks) like to use to fool advertisers.

-The sad practice is that some publishers artificially pump the numbers of push subscribers up by blocking their web site’s content for those that did not allow notifications.
-This is called a ‘forced opt-in’ and it lowers traffic quality by oversaturating market with uninterested subscribers.
+The sad practice is that some publishers artificially pump the numbers of push subscribers up by blocking their website’s content for those that did not allow notifications.
+This is called a ‘forced opt-in’ and it lowers traffic quality by oversaturating the market with uninterested subscribers.

 Another red-hot topic is ad fraud.
 To be more specific, the legions of click bots.
-All push ad networks on the planet will tell you in unison that they have sophisticated mechanisms that can filter them out.
+All best push ad notification networks on the planet will tell you in unison that they have sophisticated mechanisms that can filter them out.
 Automatic solutions are good, but they work best in tandem with a good compliance team.
-Such team can manually verify publishers and react to complaints.
-Ask if your network has a compliance team and how they go about quality-assurance.
+Such a team can manually verify publishers and react to complaints.
+Ask if your network has a compliance team and how they go about quality assurance.

 3. Customer support

 The core of push ad networks is people, not technology.
 Servers are often rented, databases bought.
 Visuals outsourced.
 Technology that backs up ad networks is often on a similar level.
 What makes the difference is how people behind this network respond to your questions, solve your problems and approve your campaigns.